RakibulIslam1/WebController/README.md

 # My Library for ESP32 Web Server based controller

-This is a library for controlling an ESP32-based web server with support for reading/writing to the file system and handling JSON data.
+This is a library for controlling an ESP32-based web server that anyone can use for their project.
+It supports 10 buttons, 2 sliders, and 2 joysticks.
 It provides a customizable controller interface, allowing you to configure buttons, sliders, and joysticks, and save settings both in local storage and EEPROM.
 It supports multi-touch input, allowing multiple joysticks to work simultaneously.

-## Features
+## 🚀 Features

+### 🎛️ Customizable Buttons
-- **Button Types**: You can select between different button types, including **Push Buttons** and **Toggle Switches**.
-The user can change the button name and type directly from the settings interface.
+- Supports **Push Buttons** and **Toggle Switches**.
-- **Slider Configuration**: Sliders can be named and their range can be customized, offering flexibility for controlling various parameters.
-- **Joystick Configuration**: Joysticks' ranges can be adjusted to suit different applications.
-The controller supports multi-touch, allowing multiple joysticks to work at the same time.
+- Easily modify **button names and types** from the settings interface.

+### 🎚️ Flexible Sliders
+- Customize **slider names and ranges** to match your project requirements.

+### 🎮 Advanced Joystick Support
+- Adjust **joystick range settings** for better precision.
+- Supports **multi-touch**, enabling both joysticks to work simultaneously.

+### ⚙️ Smart Settings Management
-- **Settings Management**: All user settings (button names, types, slider ranges, joystick ranges) can be modified in the settings interface.
-These settings are saved in both **local storage** and the **EEPROM** of the ESP32, ensuring that the settings persist even after a device reset.
+- Modify **button names, types, slider ranges, and joystick ranges** through an intuitive settings menu.
+- Settings are stored in **local storage** and **ESP32’s EEPROM**, ensuring persistence even after resets.

-- **Device Independence**: Once settings are saved to EEPROM, they are available on any device using the project.
-This allows for easy configuration across multiple devices.
+### 📱 Device-Independent Configuration
+- Once saved in **EEPROM**, settings remain intact across all devices using the controller—**no need to reconfigure for each device!**

 ## License
 This project is licensed under the **Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0)**.
 See the [LICENSE](LICENSE) file for details.